flexewebs/whitepapers/README.md

 ## Superhumans see the way forward

-## Superhumans know the future is great
+## Superhumans know the future gets better

-## Superhumans handle superabundance perfectly
+## Superhumans can handle superabundance

 ## Superhumans can always be, do and have more